• News & Insights

 There are now over 60billion connected devices globally and, according to Forbes, 90% of leadings businesses already have ongoing investment in AI technology.

 Computers have traditionally been trained to solve problems faster and more efficiently than humans (usually based on maths and binary data).
 However, with the new era being all about soft skills, there is a desire now to build humanity into machines.
-For instance, as Simon Corah showed us, a humanoid robot nurse in Korea working as a front-line worker during COVID, designed to mimic real human emotion.
+For instance, as Simon Corah showed us, a humanoid robot nurse in healthcare settings, designed to mimic human emotion.

 However alarming this may be, Simon reassures us that creating human traits in machines is no easy task, with emotions such as compassion, consideration and sympathy all being very hard to fully replicate.
 There will always be the need for those qualities unique to humans to interpret facts, build relationships and provide guidance.